wso2/docs-is/en/docs/references/extend/provisioning/write-an-outbound-provisioning-connector.md

 # Write an Outbound Provisioning Connector

-In addition to Google, Salesforce, SCIM and SPML, it is possible to create custom connectors.
+In addition to Google, Salesforce, SCIM, and SPML, it is possible to create custom connectors.

 Follow the steps given below to write an outbound provisioning connector.

 1. The following API is used to configure a custom connector.
 The connector API can be obtained [here](https://github.com/wso2/carbon-identity-framework/blob/v5.20.25/components/provisioning/).

     ??? info "Click here to view the API source code"
         ```java